-The Maryland General Assembly updated §19-303 of the Health General Article in the 2020 Legislative Session (HB1169/SB0774), requiring the HSCRC to update the community benefit reporting guidelines to address the growing interest in the types and scope of community benefit activities conducted by Maryland's nonprofit hospitals in relation to CHNAs.
+The Maryland General Assembly amended §19-303 of the Health General Article in the 2020 Legislative Session (HB1169/SB0774), requiring the HSCRC to update the community benefit reporting guidelines to address the growing interest in how CHNAs are related to community benefit activities.

-Section 501(r) of the Internal Revenue Code requires hospital organizations to conduct CHNAs at least every three years.2 In addition to general requirements for tax exemption under section 501(c)(3)3, hospitals must provide facility-by-facility documentation of their CHNA and implementation strategy to meet the needs identified through the CHNA process.
-Under federal regulation, a hospital facility must complete the following steps in their CHNA process:4
+Section 501(r) of the Internal Revenue Code requires hospital organizations to conduct CHNAs at least every three years.2 In addition to general requirements for tax exemption under section 501(c)(3)3, hospitals must provide documentation of their CHNA and implementation strategy to meet the needs identified through the CHNA process.
+A hospital facility must complete the following steps in their CHNA process:4

 - 1. Define the community it serves. - 2.
 Assess the health needs of that community. - 3.
-In assessing the community's health needs, solicit and take into account input from persons who represent the broad interests of that community, including those with special knowledge of or expertise in public health. - 4.
+As part of the assessment, solicit and take into account input from persons who represent the broad interests of that community, including those with special knowledge of or expertise in public health. - 4.
 Document the CHNA in a written report that is adopted for the hospital facility by an authorized body of the hospital facility. - 5.
 Make the CHNA report widely available to the public.